romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In the context of GitHub Actions, what is the correct use of environment keyword in a workflow file?
+Q: In the context of GitHub Actions, what is the correct use of environment keyword in a workflow file?
 <details><summary>Show the answer</summary><p>

 - **environment is utilized to specify the deployment environment, such as production, staging, or development, and can enforce additional rules like manual approvals**